 Set in Tombstone, Arizona in the 1880s

 This action-oriented, over two-hours long, violent western about the taming of the West was a tense dramatization of the real-life events of the Gunfight at the O.K.
 Corral and the Earp Vendetta, seen earlier in John Ford's My Darling Clementine (1946) and Gunfight at the OK Corral (1957).
 Some of the tale was based on legend rather than historical fact.

 It told the story of the law-abiding Earp brothers in the town of Tombstone, Arizona: retired Dodge City marshal Wyatt Earp (Kurt Russell), older brother Virgil (Sam Elliott) and younger Morgan (Bill Paxton).
 In town, Wyatt was reunited with his sickly TB afflicted friend, Southern gambler and gunslinger Doc Holliday (Val Kilmer).
 Because of problems with his laudanum-addicted common-law wife Mattie Blaylock (Dana Wheeler-Nicholson), Wyatt began an extra-marital romance with saucy traveling theatre actress Josephine "Josie" Marcus (Dana Delany).

 These events brought about the legendary Gunfight at the O.K.
 Corral in 1881.
 Virgil and Morgan were both wounded, and Billy Clanton (Thomas Haden Church) and other Cowboys were killed.
 Shortly later, vengeful retaliation brought about the murder of Morgan and the serious wounding of Virgil.
-Shortly later, after the Earps had left town, Wyatt returned for a vengeful vendetta as U.S. marshal against the leader of the Cowboys, first "Curly Bill" and then sharpshooter Johnny Ringo (Michael Biehn), Curly's successor.
+After the Earps had left town, Wyatt returned for a vengeful vendetta as U.S. marshal against the leader of the Cowboys: first "Curly Bill" and then sharpshooter Johnny Ringo (Michael Biehn), Curly's successor.
 During a final duel showdown, Doc killed Ringo and the Cowboys were finally defeated.